Gold prices are expected to trade sideways today: Angel Broking

-According to Angel Broking, On Monday, spot gold prices ended marginally lower by 0.11 percent to close at $1462.3 per ounce.
+According to Angel Broking, Gold On Wednesday, spot gold prices ended lower by 0.21 percent to close at $1474.1 per ounce.
+Gold prices were pressurized after reports stated that the trade negotiations between U.S. & China were going well.

 Angel Broking's report on Gold